-How Does Stretching Work?
+How Does Stretching Improve Flexibility?

 These self mobilizations or static stretches have an positive impact on the available range of motion in an individual joint or functional movement (squatting, turning your head to the left).
 Static stretches held for 15-30 seconds at the point of stretch have been shown to improve ROM when applied for 2-4 repetitions.
 These stretches should be held until after exercise and sports due to their negative impact on performance.
 Previously explanations behind the improved range of motion after stretching described improvements in the extensibility of the muscle and tendon.
 These explanations have been disproven in the recent literature and seem less probable given the amount the intensity, duration, and frequency needed to make a true structural change in muscle after stretching.

 In our body, we do not have receptors specific to the feeling of pain, rather we have thresholds for information regarding temperature, chemical irritation, and mechanical loading like stretching.
 Once the stimulation reaches a high enough level a signal is transmitted to the spinal cord and brain before processing this stimulation as pain.
 These thresholds for mechanical information are responsible for making injured areas more tender or sensitive and may explain some of the benefits behind stretching.